Preserving Fairness and Safety in Quantized LLMs Through Critical Weight Protection: Fairness and Safety-Aware Quantization with Critical Weight Protection

 where $\mathcal{L}_{\texttt{CE}}$ denotes the standard cross-entropy loss for the next-token prediction task; $x_i$ is the input and $y_i$ is the ground truth.

 \paragraph{Safety.} To identify safety-critical weights, we use a similar analogous score equation as the fairness score, denoted by $\texttt{SAFESCORE}$:

 The computation of $I_{\texttt{safe}}$ and $I_{\texttt{gen}}$ follows the same procedure as that used for calculating $I_{\texttt{fair}}$ and $I_{\texttt{gen}}$ in the fairness setting.
 The only difference lies in the choice of datasets and task-specific loss functions.
 In this case, the safety loss is computed as a cross-entropy loss on the AdvBench dataset \citep{zou2023universal}.
 Meanwhile, for the general loss, we utilize Databricks Dolly \citep{DatabricksBlog2023DollyV2}, which shares the same single-turn conversational structure as AdvBench, to calculate the cross-entropy loss.
 We compute a final score by summing \texttt{FAIRSCORE} and \texttt{SAFESCORE}.
 Weights with higher final scores are retained at the original precision, while the remaining weights are quantized.
+Therefore, it enhances model efficiency while preserving both fairness and safety.